Warsaw guide Poland

 Warsaw is home to many cultural institutions, including the National Theater (Teatr Narodowy), the National Philharmonic (Filharmonia Narodowa) and the Grand Theater (Teatr Wielki).

-Important universities include the University of Warsaw (Uniwersytet Warszawski) and the Warsaw University of Technology (Politechnika Warszawska).
+Important universities include the biggest polish one: University of Warsaw (Uniwersytet Warszawski) established in 1816 and the Warsaw University of Technology (Politechnika Warszawska), that was founded 10 years later.

-Warsaw, as the economic center of Poland, is home to many international companies, banks and financial institutions.
+Warsaw, as the economic center of Poland, is home to many international companies (e.g. Samsara or Microsoft), banks (e.g. Santander) and financial institutions.
 The city has a developed service, IT and innovation sector.
-In recent years, it has also experienced a boom in the construction industry and the real estate market.
+In recent years, it has also experienced a boom in the construction industry and real estate market.